-- 55. In general, CPs and ChinaClear with long CNS Positions will be allocated shares in the BSRs that are put on-hold by HKSCC during the settlement day until good and irrevocable payments are made.
-If these 'Long' CPs or ChinaClear would like to use the allocated shares prior to the end of the settlement day, they can inform HKSCC via CCASS, and effect intra-day payments to HKSCC via RTGS payments or intra-bank transfers before 2:30 pm for the release of the on-hold allocated shares. - 56.
-For intra-day payments effected through the RTGS systems, HKICL will inform HKSCC after the Designated Banks' settlement accounts with the HKMA/HSBC/BOCHK (for HKD/USD/RMB payments, respectively) are debited and HKSCC's Settlement Banks' settlement accounts with the HKMA/HSBC/BOCHK are credited.
-For intra-day payments effected through intra-bank transfers, HKSCC monitors its bank accounts with Settlement Banks to confirm good and irrevocable payments are credited to HKSCC's bank accounts. - 57.
-Upon receipt of good and irrevocable intra-day payments from the 'Long' CPs or ChinaClear, HKSCC will release the corresponding quantities of allocated shares for the use of those CPs or ChinaClear and thus achieving intra-day finality. - 58.
-In general, CPs or ChinaClear with short CNS Positions receive good and irrevocable payments in the end-of-day money settlement processes.
+- effected through intra-bank transfers, HKSCC monitors its bank accounts with Settlement Banks to confirm good and irrevocable payments are credited to HKSCC's bank accounts. - 55 Upon receipt of good and irrevocable intra-day payments from the 'Long' CPs or ChinaClear, HKSCC will release the corresponding quantities of allocated shares for the use of those CPs or ChinaClear and thus achieving intra-day finality. - In general, CPs or ChinaClear with short CNS Positions receive good and irrevocable payments in the end-of-day money settlement processes.
 However, CPs or ChinaClear with short CNS Positions can also elect to receive intra-day payments from HKSCC, at around 2:30 pm, before the end of the settlement day by delivering shares to HKSCC in the first three BSRs.